DigitalNZ/supplejack/_posts/2014-05-01-development-setup.md

 ```
 **Note:** Be sure to record the user API key that is printed to the terminal during the install process.

+**Note:** You may also want to update the REQUEST_LIMIT_MAILER setting in `mysupplejack_api_name/config/application.yml` to an email address that you manage to receive admin/service alerts.)

 This operation will create three directories and many files:
 ```
 /mysupplejack_api_name